ClarenceCHL/Pizza-Ordering-Application/README.md

 # Pizza-Ordering-Application
+JavaFX SDK Version: JavaFX-SDK-11.0.2 (Couldn't upload the sdk folder due to the file size limitation on GitHub, please download the sdk from google)

 The goal of this project is to write an application, which runs on the Graphical User Interface, that functions as a complete pizza ordering system.
 Namely, the system includes pizza type selection, topping selection, and size selection.

 Pizza Types: